KMKfw/kmk_firmware/docs/encoder.md

 ```

 This setting is equivalent to `divisor` in the [rotaryio](https://docs.circuitpython.org/en/latest/shared-bindings/rotaryio/index.html#rotaryio.IncrementalEncoder.divisor) module.
-The resolution of `1` for smooth encoders is not currently supported but you can use the resolution of `2` for them without issues and any noticeable difference.
+The divisor of `1` for smooth encoders is not currently supported but you can use the divisor of `2` for them without issues and any noticeable difference.

 ## Handler methods overrides